pasimoes/kubernetes-academy-days/.github/ISSUE_TEMPLATE/host.md

 *Please check each of these as you complete them:

 * [ ] No other Kubernetes Academy Day event in the same Instituition
-* [ ] Minimum of 3 organizers from 3 different organizations and 1 from the Instituition
+* [ ] Minimum of 3 organizers from 3 different organizations and 1 from the Institution
 * [ ] Every organizer has an account on [Cloud Native Community Groups](https://community.cncf.io/)
 * [ ] Each organizer lives in or just outside of the KAD location
 * [ ] At least one organizer is a CNCF member employee, CNCF ambassador, or CNCF project maintainer